hemantksingh/messup-learn/People/Leadership.md

 Leadership is about empowering others to achieve their true potential.
 The foundations of strong leadership should revolve around seeing others get better:

 - Culture is not about what you say, its about what you do - lead by example.
-Culture is what people do when no-one is looking.
-Its about specific behaviours that
+Great leaders don't just talk culture, they embody it, authentically.
+In *The Corporate Culture*, Schien defines culture as a "pattern of shared tacit assumptions that was learned by a group as it solved its problems of external adaptation and internal integration,that has worked well enough to be considered valid and therefore, to be taught to new members as the correct way to perceive, think and feel in relation to those problems."
+You can let your teams culture emerge or be explicit about it by encouraging specific behaviors that
   - establish safety and openness
     - get to know each other: background, goals, fun, strengths, weaknesses
-    - discourage blame e.g. difference between the safety culture in aviation (facts based) and healthcare industry
+    - discourage blame e.g. are people given the autonomy to act and trusted to take risks?
+Is failure punished or does it lead to enquiry and improvements of our systems?
     - say no to talented jerks - scientific experiments have shown jerks diminish a team's performance by 30-40%
   - establish vulnerability - As a leader the most important thing that you can say to your team is - *I messed up* or *I need help to achieve x*
-  - create purpose
+  - create purpose - the yearning to do something larger than ourselves.
   - keep the culture alive (culture capture) - seek and provide constructive feedback.
 What excites them, what frustrates them, what is their biggest challenge?

 - Delegation
-  - Getting results through others
-  - From player to coach.
-From doing to leading.
+  - Getting results through others requires you to shift from being a player to coach, from doing to leading.
 Avoid being the bottleneck by taking on too much work yourself, let others take ownership of initiatives where you provide guidance and support.
+  - Set clear expectations and stating expectations once isn't enough.
+They must be repeated, clarified, and adjusted over time.
+Can those you lead clearly explain what you expect from them?
+Many people strive to do a good job, while some may not.
+Nevertheless, the majority of people find satisfaction in completing their tasks to a high standard.
   - Putting the team before you.
 Commit to the success and well-being of the collective team above your individual success.

 - Direction Alignment and Commitment (DAC)